AndreaVuce/py2048/README.md

 # py2048
-A python version of the 2048 Game, with animated graphics
+A python + pygame version of the 2048 Game, with animated graphics